cheuklau/data-eng-projects/Liu-InnSight/README.md

     * This DAG is run once.
 - `src/streaming_processing/booking_events_simulator.py`
     * Uses [Faker](https://faker.readthedocs.io/en/master/) Python package to generate a text file of fake booking events.
+- `src/streaming_processing/booking_producer.py`
+    * Uses Kafka Python package to create a [Producer](https://kafka-python.readthedocs.io/en/master/apidoc/KafkaProducer.html) that sends each of the events created by Faker to a Kafka topic.
+    * The setup assumes the Kafka cluster is set up on localhost.
+- `src/streaming_processing/booking_spark_streaming.py`
+    * Uses Spark Streaming to read from Kafka topic then convert each record (RDD) into a DataFrame and write it to Postgres.

 ## Possible Improvements